 |After the eighth Sunday of the term:||0% refund|

 Students who leave school during the semester are expected to be away for two full semesters.
 Requests for exceptions may be made to the Dean.
+Students who left for medical reasons must also be cleared by UHS/UCC [see below].

 Students cannot be “reactivated” if any monies are owed to the University.
 Students who have been placed on medical “inactive status” must be cleared by the University Health Service before “reactivation” can occur.